pranavsricharan/Potion-Brewer/README.md

 		&lt;img src="&#123;static logo.png&#125;" /&gt;
 	</code>
 	<br />
-	You can also change the path to static directory as follows:
+	You can also change the path to static directory as follows: <br />
 	<code>
 		$template->setStaticDir("assets/files/staticfiles");
 	</code>